Students and Cellphones

 California has adopted the Phone-Free Schools Act, a law requiring all public schools to have restrictions for cellphone use on campus in place by July 1, 2026.
 The new law heeds an increasing body of research about the negative effects of cellphone and social media use on children.

-While the law does not take effect until 2026-2027, the Orcutt Union School District is studying options for cellphone restrictions now with the intent of implementing restrictions in the upcoming 2025-2026 school year.
-A Phone-Free Schools Act committee that includes district and school administrators, teachers, parents, and students has been formed to research the issue, explore attitudes about cellphone use, look at options for cellphone restrictions, and ultimately make a recommendation for 2025-2026.
+While the law does not take effect until 2026-2027, the Orcutt Union School District convened a Phone-Free Schools Act committee during the 2024-2025 school year to study options for cellphone restrictions with the intent of implementing restrictions in 2025-2026.
+The committee included district and school administrators, teachers, parents, and students.
+The committee met four times to research the issue, explore attitudes about cellphone use, look at options for cellphone restrictions, and ultimately make a recommendation for 2025-2026.